caigen/caigen.github.io/_posts/2014-03-29-c++-exception.markdown

 15.4 Exception specifications in `cpp_standard.pdf` file.

-  11 A function with no *exception-specification* allows all exceptions.
-A function with an empty *exception-specification*, `throw()`, does not allow any exceptions.
+    A function with no exception-specification allows all exceptions.
+A function with an empty exception-specification, throw(), does not allow any exceptions.

 ###Tips

-* explicit constructor must be called like `logic_error("logic")`.
+    1. explicit constructor must be called like `logic_error("logic")`.

-* only member function could have const qualifier which means that it would not change the member data. non-member function cannot have cv-qualifier.
+    2. only member function could have const qualifier which means that it would not change the member data. non-member function cannot have cv-qualifier.

     // You could try to compile the below code with g++.
     // error: non-member function 'void hi()' cannot have cv-qualifier.  (cv is short for 'const/volatile')